jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * In Plots.jl, every column is a series, a set of related points which form lines, surfaces, or other plotting primitives.

 `Plotly` refers to series as traces.
-This style is only partially supported in `BinderPlots`.
+This style is mostly supported in `BinderPlots`.
 Using multiple layers is suggested, but matrices can be used to specify multiple series.

 * In `Plots.jl` for keyword arguments many aliases are used, allowing for shorter calling patterns for experienced users.